varenhorst/CheeseBlock/README.md

 TO RUN:

+  Navigate to the node-mysql directory, and run npm init, to get node-modeules

-  Simply run node app.js in the terminal within the node-webapp directory.
+  Then, simply run node app.js in the terminal within the node-mysql directory.

   Skip within youtube videos, making sure they are being stored in your mysql databse.